tlswg/tls13-spec/draft-ietf-tls-tls13.md

 - Define how RFC 7250 works (*).

 - Re-enable post-handshake client authentication even when you do PSK.
-  Previous prohibition was editor error.
+  The previous prohibition was editorial error.

 - Remove cert_type and user_mapping, which don't work on TLS 1.3 anyway.